Meng-Sang/InterFace/README.md

-# Distributed Arcface Training in Pytorch
+# Distributed InterFace Training in Pytorch

 This is a deep learning library that makes face recognition efficient, and effective, which can train tens of millions identity on a single server.